-What happens in Fort Valley when the lease ends?
+What happens in Fort Valley when the lease term ends?

-At the end of the lease term in Fort Valley, either party can opt to end the tenancy.
+At the end of the lease in Fort Valley, either party can opt to end the tenancy.
 The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your management agreement.
+If the landlord wishes to end the lease, or conclude our management services, please send us written notice as described in your rental management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will usually create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
+This means that we will typically create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.